 Laboratory Safety Inspections are only conducted when someone is present in the laboratory, preferable the Principal Investigator or Laboratory Director, and if unavailable, a delegate, such as the laboratory contact.

-Approximately 2-3 weeks after the inspection, the Principal Investigator or Laboratory Director responsible for the laboratory receives a Laboratory Safety Inspection Report .
-These reports not only provide the inspection results and grade, but included instructions and recommendations as to how to address each issue of non-compliance.
-Laboratory Safety Inspection Reports are issued electronically.
+After the inspection, the Principal Investigator or Laboratory Director responsible for the laboratory receives an email notifying that the Laboratory Safety Inspection Report is available to be viewed in myLab.
+These reports not only provide the inspection results and grade, but include instructions and recommendations on how to address each issue of non-compliance.

-Finally, Principal Investigators and Laboratory Directors are required to respond to their inspection reports in writing within 1 month of reception of the report.
-An inspection report response should indicate how each item of non-compliance was corrected and for those items not yet corrected target dates are required.
+Principal Investigators and Laboratory Directors are required to respond to their inspection reports in myLab within 6 weeks of receiving the report notification.
+An inspection report response should indicate how each item of non-compliance was corrected and for those items not yet corrected, target dates are required.
 The response also provides an opportunity to comment on the inspection process.